Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-view-host-information.markdown

 *Description:*

-Lists all containers on a host machine.
+Lists all the containers on a specific host machine.

 *Input Example:*